A certain medical procedure requires a patient to be temporarily ... | Channels for Pearson+

 9. Quantum Mechanics Electromagnetic Spectrum

 A certain medical procedure requires a patient to be temporarily exposed to radiation with a frequency of 27.12 MHz.
-Referring to the figure below, is this radiation visible to the naked eye?
+Would the photons of this frequency have more or less energy than the photons of visible light?

 A certain medical procedure requires a patient to be temporarily exposed to radiation with a frequency of 27.12 MHz.
-Referring to the figure below, is this radiation visible to the naked eye?
+Would the photons of this frequency have more or less energy than the photons of visible light?

 ANSWERS OPTIONS